vpoupet/myriad/README.md

 `section` elements with the `split` class are styled as two column slides.
 The left side has white background and the right one has black background.

-The content of the left side should be placed in a `div` with class `leftside`, whereas the content of the right column should be placed in a `div` with class `rightside`.
+The content of each side should be placed in a `div` with class `side`.

 #### Blank Slides